kamshory/PHPMessageBroker/README.md

 ```

 You can define the fields in the table yourself according to your needs, but if you want to save the data in JSON format then the structure above is enough.

+If you use the database to store the message, server will load message from the database and send it to the receiver after login successfully.

 # Application